vogone1/NextJS-Example-Project/README.md

 The app should now be running.

 ---
 ### 🔄 Hot Reload (Development Mode)
+---

-If you’re developing inside Docker:
+If you’re developing inside Docker(**strongly recommended for Windows**):
 - Files in your local project directory are mounted into the container.
-- **It is important to not use the Windows File System as location for the project files, as this will break the hot reload.**
+- ⚠️ **It is Important not to use the Windows File System, as a location for the project files, as this will break the hot reload.
+Unless Microsoft fixes this bug.** ⚠️
 - Changes should then be reflected automatically thanks to Next.js hot reload.
 - If hot reload doesn’t work reliably, you may need to enable polling(although this shouldn't be necessary if everything was done correctly):
   ```yaml